mimoo/sasayaki/docs/threatmodel.md

 * if we have notice of receipt, we won't tie any security to it (too many messages)

 overall: the goal is to achieve something better than PGP email encryption inside of a company.
 Not to achieve maximum paranoid settings which are mostly useless

+* two types of secrets: the keys and the data